The child as leader is central to Polyglot’s philosophy and underpins all of our work.

 The philosophy of PIPS extends to Polyglot’s consultation and testing of new work in schools.
-Each year Polyglot is fortunate to forge new relationships with young people in schools, in the early stages of developing a new work.
+Each year Polyglot is fortunate to forge new relationships with young people in schools in the early stages of creative development.
 In line with Polyglot’s child-led approach to making work, these collaborations are an invaluable part of the process.